volab/IoT_EPS/_1_userDoc/source/hardDev.rst

 `Arduino library for DS1374 here`_

-Use the our NANOI2CIOExpander it is not implented on the library (perhaps a future function).
+An other possibility would be the usage of our NANOI2CIOExpander but watch dog function is not already implemented on the library (perhaps a future function).

 a DS1307 or 1302 similar to DS3231 SQW/out only 1Hz